leta199/Trading-Analytics/README.md

 *Code Analysis*
 For this query we begin by defining a common table expression (CTE) this allows us to use another named temporary query as a reference in our main query.
-`Common table expression` - is called `num_stocks` and has the count of unique stocks from thetrasnactions table. we will reference it in our main query.
+`Common table expression` - is called `num_stocks` and has the count of unique stocks from the trasnactions table.
+We will reference it in our main query.

 We select the fields we want to to list and begin with the field `country`.
 `Stocks of companies traded in` - using the `listaff` function allows us to list in 1 row each stock symbol traded in each country separted by a "," and oreder by symbol.